Salicylic acid: is it effective for acne?

 What is salicylic acid?

-Salicylic acid is a colourless, crystalline, acidic substance with exceptional anti-inflammatory properties.
+Salicylic acid is a type of BHA (beta-hydroxy acid).
+It is a colourless, crystalline, acidic substance with exceptional anti-inflammatory properties.
 In its natural form it can be found in many fruits, including blackberries, blueberries, dates, grapes, kiwi fruits and apricots.

 How does salicylic acid help acne?

 When applied topically, salicylic acid helps to soften the skin, exfoliate dead skin cells and unclog pores.
 This cleansing and deep exfoliating process helps to prevent acne breakouts.
 Salicylic acid also has anti-inflammatory properties so can reduce the redness and inflammation associated with acne.
 To be an effective acne treatment though, it must be used continuously, because its benefits stop when you stop using it; pores clog up again and the acne returns.

 What type of acne is salicylic acid best at treating?

 As salicylic acid helps to unclog pores, it is best suited to treating whiteheads, blackheads and pustules, rather than cystic acne.
 It does have some antibacterial properties though, so may have some impact on the development of cysts.